-One-Agent build to guarantee correct history - Some parallel builds will not succeed without a good history file.
-In particular, builds that use wildcard or globbing operators to produce build generated lists of files and operate on those lists may fail.
-For example, a makefile may use ld \.o as shorthand to avoid enumerating all the \.o files in a directory.
-Running the build against one Agent (different from running in local mode-local builds do not use history) guarantees the build will succeed and a history file is created for use by subsequent parallel builds.
+Use --emake-readdir-conflicts=1 to guarantee correct history.
+Some parallel builds do not succeed without a good history file.
+In particular, builds that use wildcard or globbing operators to produce build-generated lists of files and operate on those lists might fail.
+For example, a makefile might use ld .o as shorthand to avoid enumerating all the .o files in a directory.
+Running the build with -- emake-readdir-conflicts=1 guarantees that the build succeeds and that a history file is created for use by subsequent parallel builds.